mrthreeplates/TRS-80_floppy_remapper/README.md

 <br/>![jumpers-v3](/images/jumpers-v3.jpg)

-The "Run mode" jumper must be installed before installing the floppy remapper board (i.e. whenever you aren't trying to program it).
+The "Run mode" jumper must be installed for normal operation (i.e. whenever you aren't trying to program it).

-The "M4P mode" jumper should be installed when installing the flopper remapper into a TRS-80 Model 4P computer **and** you want to add support for external floppy drives.
-Otherwise, this jumper can be left off.
+The "M4P mode" jumper should be installed when installing the remapper into a TRS-80 Model 4P computer.
+This jumper changes the way the PIC drives some of the output signals (more info on this is below).

-The current mode ("M4P mode" v.s. non-M4P mode) will be indicated by the flashing pattern of the single row light which is illuminated.
-When in M4P mode, the row light will do a quick "double" flash, otherwise it will flash slowly.

-The flashing of the row light also tells you that the MCU is alive and heathy.

 ## Front headers

 ![front-header-v3](/images/front-header-v3.jpg)

 An optional disable switch (e.g. SPST) may be installed.
-When these pins are shorted, floppy drive re-mapping will be disabled.
+When these pins are shorted, the floppy drive re-mapping will be effectively disabled.

 When in M4P mode, the ~DS2 and ~DS3 pins should be connected to a special floppy drive cable and routed to an external connector out of the back of the M4P computer.
-This provides support for external floppy drives just like on the Model 3 and 4 computers.
+This provides support for external floppy drives (just like on the Model 3 and 4 computers).

 For Model 4 gate array and Model 4P non-gate array computers, an extra motherboard modification is required.
 This is what the third pin on the